orf/presentations/10-07-2019 - EuroPython/Python Autoreloader.md

 ^ across different operating systems, disks and configurations.

-^ simple optimisations can bite you
+^ simple optimisations can bite you.
+Keep it really, really simple.

 ---

 # Conclusions:

-## Don't write your own, use:
+## Don't write your own autoloader.

+## Use this library:

 ## https://github.com/Pylons/hupper